ferumoxytol (Intravenous route)

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

 The presence of other medical problems may affect the use of ferumoxytol.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Hypotension (low blood pressure)—Use with caution.
 May make this condition worse.

 - Iron overload—Use is not recommended in patients with this condition.

 A nurse or other trained health professional will give you ferumoxytol in a hospital. ferumoxytol is given through a needle placed in one of your veins.
 A second dose will be given 3 to 8 days after your first dose.

 ferumoxytol comes with a patient package insert.
 It is very important that you read and understand this information.
 Be sure to ask your doctor about anything you do not understand.

 It is very important that your doctor check your progress at regular visits to make sure that ferumoxytol is working properly.
 Blood tests may be needed to check for unwanted effects.

 ferumoxytol may cause serious types of allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash; itching; hoarseness; lightheadedness, dizziness, or fainting; trouble with breathing; trouble with swallowing; or any swelling of your hands, face, or mouth after you receive ferumoxytol.
+Call your doctor right away if you have a rash, itching, hoarseness, lightheadedness, dizziness, or fainting, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive ferumoxytol.